michigandaily/sink/README.md

 ## AWS S3 deployment with cache invalidation

 Create a configuration file.
 The file should have a `deployment` property with an object value.
-The value should include the following properties: `distribution`, `region`, `bucket`, `key`, `build`, and `profile`.
+The value should include the following properties: `region`, `bucket`, `key`, `build`, and `profile`.
+The value can optionally include a `distribution` property.

-- The `distribution` property specifies the S3 bucket's associated CloudFront distribution.
-This will be used to invalidate files if needed.
-If you do not want to invalidate the bucket's distribution, either set `distribution` as an empty string or don't include the property altogether.
 - The `region` property specifies where the S3 bucket is located.
 - The `bucket` property will be used to determine which S3 bucket to deploy to.
 - The `key` property will be used to determine which sub-directory in the `bucket` to deploy to.
 - The `build` property will be used to determine which directory's content will be deployed to S3.
 - The `profile` property will be used as the name of the AWS credentials profile specified in `~/.aws/credentials`.
+- The `distribution` property specifies the S3 bucket's associated CloudFront distribution.
+This will be used to invalidate files if needed.
+If `distribution` is not specified, `sink` will attempt to find a CloudFront distribution associated with the `bucket`.
+If you do not want to invalidate the bucket's distribution, either set `distribution` as an empty string, `null`, or `false`.

 > To Daily staffers: ask a managing online editor for access to AWS credentials.
 They will retrieve it for you from 1Password via a private link.
 You will receive a CSV file that contains "Access key ID" and "Secret access key" columns.
 If you do not already have a file located at `~/.aws/credentials`, create that file.
 Then populate it with the following: